q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="6-References:">6 References:<a class="anchor-link" href="#6-References:">&#182;</a></h1><p>I have not done all these codes by myself.
-I have tried to give credits and references whenever i borrowed concepts and codes.
+I have tried to give credits and references whenever I borrowed concepts and codes.
 I got help from googling and mostly stackoverflow.
-However i have to mentions some of great resources at last:-</p>
+However I have to mentions some of great resources at last:-</p>
 <ul>
 <li><a href="https://www.github.com/ShivamShrirao/dnn_from_scratch">Optimizers code were referenced from here</a></li>
 <li><a href="https://ruder.io/optimizing-gradient-descent/index.html">An Overview of Gradient Descent Optimization Algorithms</a></li>